AlanaBF/Nautical-Turtle/README.md

 ## Questions

 Thank you for visiting the Nautical Turtle Site.
-I look forward to hearing from you and assisting you with your web development, freelance, or tutoring needs.
+I look forward to hearing from you.
 If you have any questions or need further assistance, please contact me:

 - Email: [alanabarrettfrew@gmail.com](mailto:alanabarrettfrew@gmail.com)
 - Phone: 07817663239